Bash Scripting Note

 - Syntax:

-- Loop through and print content in a file syntax:
+while COMMANDS; do COMMANDS; done - Loop through and print content in a file syntax:

 cat <filename> | while read <var1> <var2>doSTATEMENTSdone